Boomers Blamed for Demise of Emoji

 It’s Karma Folks

-What’s kind of funny about all this is that millennials have been making fun of us boomers for years.
+What’s kind of funny about all this is that some millennials have been making fun of us boomers for years.

 Remember the popular phrase, “OK Boomer” that began circulating a couple of years ago?
 As I wrote in a blog on this subject, the term seemed to insinuate us boomers are old-fashioned, resistant to change, behind on technology, and out of touch.